Seawave main page

 • 30 mins

-• Choose your spot and cut a 37mm hole in each side chamber – Ceredi suggested 35mm was not enough
+• Choose your spot, mark and then cut a 37mm hole in each side chamber.
+The Ceredi-suggested 35mm was not enough

 • Remove the side chamber’s main inflation valve with the tool

-• Reassemble the inflation valve and clamp down both valves with the tool
+• Reassemble the inflation valve and tighten both valves with the tool

 • Fit push-on caps to the PRVs

 Long version I chose to fit the PRVs close to the inflation valves and at about the same level.
 There are mysterious markings on the inside of the Seawave to aid symmetrical positioning (Pic 2, below).
 I used a narrow-bladed knife and of course took care to gather up the hull skin so I wouldn’t inadvertently puncture the other side of the side tube.
-I assumed the 37mm hole would be big enough to take the back nut.
+I assumed the 35mm hole would be big enough to take the back nut.
 When it wasn’t I was a bit flummoxed.
-Now I had a gaping hole in my boat but performing a Caesarian on my Seawave was an unpleasant thought.
+Now I had a gaping hole in my boat, but no way of getting the back of the PRV inside the boat without performing a Caesarian on my Seawave.
+Luckily two brain cells dropped into my Hadron Collider and it occurred to me that once, removed, the nearby main inflation valve’s hole might be bigger.
+And it was – just.

 Another problem is that the internal collar or nut is only 10cm deep (pic 4, below) and so was hard to grab through the hull fabric.
 Until I realised this, I was grabbing the inside part of the outer valve body which screws through the collar from the outside.
 Trying to ‘unscrew’ the valve body from itself is like trying to pull you head off – eventually the valve tool would break.
 Another ‘Higgs boson’ moment came over me and I realised that by chance the two valve holes in the boat were close enough for me to get some water-pump pliers in there, grab the back collar and finish the job (pic 6, below).
 After that, no more problems.
 One thing I noticed while doing all this was the unseen protective patch on the inside of the hull opposite the inflation valves to limit wear and rubbing between valve body and hull when the boat’s delated.
 Nice touch, Gumotex ;-)